 Meet Prospera’s Fellow 2020-2022

 Celia Alvarez was born in Guadalajara, México and is the single mother of two young students.
 She came to the U.S. at 19 years old in search of the American Dream and quickly realized that without preparation it would be very difficult to achieve her goals.
 She started studying ESL at night and eventually at school during the day until she got her GED.
 She began her path as a promoter in 2008 with Sacred Heart Community Service helping to facilitate collective actions, as a spokesperson for the media, and sharing testimonies to repeal policies such as the seizure of cars from people without driver’s licenses.
 In 2010, she joined SOMOS Mayfair—an organization focused on the development of community leadership—as a participant in support groups and parenting workshops.
 Soon she was invited to be a facilitator.
 Her leadership is developing little by little as she earns different certifications within the organization, advocating for parents and students in the school district, demanding affordable housing from the city, and always fighting for equity and justice for underprivileged immigrants.
-SOMOS Mayfair works in tandem with organizations like Bring Me a Book and Literacy Lab showing parents of young children the positive impact of starting literacy early.
+At the same time, she was collaborating with organizations like Bring Me a Book and Literacy Lab showing parents of young children the positive impact of starting literacy early.

 Celia always wanted to be in control of her time and work.
 In 2016 SOMOS Mayfair gave her the opportunity to make her dream come true by incubating a cooperative business with 20 other women, of which she was a member for two years.
 Upon leaving, she founded a second cooperative called De Colores Consulting with three other friends using her own resources and experience.
 De Colores helps organizations whose main focus is working with the Latino immigrant community by doing grassroots organizing, workshops, focus groups, outreach and interpretation.